vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 #Android Widgets / View Elements

 Any android app is made up of lot of activities and all the activities have User interface.
-Android provides us lot of prebuilt user interface elements, we can use this UI compontents to create a nice looking UI for our app
+Android provides us lot of prebuilt user interface elements, we can use this UI component to create a nice looking UI for our app

-In the previous chapter you have seen how we have different layouts which can be use to give structure to your app user interface.
-This layouts are just empty placeholder for Android views, lets see some of the most user Android Layout widgets and some of there most use propery.
+In the previous chapter you have seen how we have different layouts which can be used to give structure to your app user interface.
+This layout is just an empty placeholder for Android views, lets see some of the most user Android Layout widgets and some of there most use properties.

-In Android All layouts are XML based, even though you get a nice graphical editor, ultimately the elements are nothing but XML code, lets take a brief look about both
+In Android All layouts are XML based, even though you get a nice graphical editor, ultimately the elements are nothing but XML code, let's take a brief look about both

 ##Graphical Layout
 If you open any Layout XML in ADT you will see 2 tabs like the 1 in this image